draggeta/AzureLab/ex2/README_EN.md

 </details>

-## Fixing inbound management traffic
+## Inbound management traffic repair

 To fix the asymmetric routing, inbound RDP traffic has to pas the firewall.
 The AZF will be performing NAT to allow traffic arriving at tcp/udp port 3389 to reach the management server.